azizsoule/website/content/_index.md

 I'm a **Software Engineer** based in Abidjan, Côte d'Ivoire.
 With several years of experience building and scaling mobile applications, I specialize in **Flutter** and have worked on products ranging from **e-commerce** to **fintech**.

-At Djamo (YC 2021), I contributed to core product features, optimized performance (cutting startup time by 50%), set up CI/CD pipelines, and built growth experiments for user acquisition and retention.
+At Djamo (YC 2021), I contributed to core product features, optimized performance, set up CI/CD pipelines, and built growth experiments for user acquisition and retention.
 I've also consulted for companies like Quantech and worked on freelance projects that shipped to production.

 Right now, I’m mainly **consulting for companies interested in my expertise** and working on some **side projects** that I hope to share soon.